-As at December 31, 2023 the Corporation has recorded an asset retirement obligation of \$378,786 for remediation costs related to communication towers and equipment on leased properties.
-We were unable to obtain sufficient appropriate audit evidence for this amount.
-Consequently, we were not able to determine whether any adjustments would be necessary to asset retirement obligations, tangible capital assets, amortization and accretion expenses, annual surplus (deficit), accumulated surplus or change in net financial assets (net debt) for the year ended December 31, 2023.
+As at December 31, 2024 the Corporation has recorded an asset retirement obligation of \$396,348 for remediation costs related to communication towers and equipment on leased properties.
+Due to a lack of supporting documentation for management's estimates for the costs related to returning leased sites to their natural state, we were unable to obtain sufficient appropriate audit evidence.
+Consequently, we were not able to determine whether any adjustments would be necessary to asset retirement obligations, tangible capital assets, amortization and accretion expenses, annual surplus (deficit), accumulated surplus or change in net financial assets (net debt) for the year ended December 31, 2024.